kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-20-dotnet-and-story-about-graceful-termination.md

 thumbnail: /assets/img/placeholder/title-sm.png
 title-image: /assets/img/placeholder/title.png
 title: Story about graceful termination with .NET
-description: Graceful termination of .NET based pods in kubernetes environment
+description: Graceful termination of .NET based pods in Kubernetes environment
-categories: dotnet devops
+categories: dotnet devops kubernetes
 ---

 ### Abstract

-In modern dotnet you have multiple ways to host your application.

 Pods represents processes running on nodes in the cluster, so it is important to make sure each can gracefully terminate.
 To achieve above container runtime sends `STOP` or `TERM` signal (depends on used runtime) followed by `KILL` signal after grace period of time.